Understanding Credit Card Limits - How Credit Limit Affects Credit Score

 There are many misconceptions on what a credit card limit is and how it can affect your credit score.
 If you are trying to rebuild your credit or just want to increase your credit score, you first need to understand how those credit card limits factor into your score and how the credit bureaus look at credit card limits.

-We here at CreditInfocenter.com have taken a lot of phone calls and answered a lot of emails regarding fixing credit and what goes into computing a credit score.
+We here at CreditInfocenter.com have answered a lot of emails regarding fixing credit and what goes into computing a credit score.
 Although we may not have all the info (since a lot of it is a guarded secret), we can address some of the common myths people believe regarding credit card limits.

 Credit Card Limit is Your Spending Limit